Saturday, May 19, 2012

 Temitade met my eye and said mysteriously “The man who can’t be caught”

 I was not in the mood to ask her what she meant by that.
 It couldn’t be anything good anyway, and one label was enough for one day.
-She would explain this one on another day.
+She would explain this one another day.

 “These gentlemen are here to ask you some questions” I said